betheden/hebrew-grammar/content/particle.rst

 whether any particular occurrence of a particle stands alone or as part of a compound conjunction.

-NOTE: The classification of these words (i.e. words called "particles" in this grammar) is a subject of much debate among Hebrew linguists.
+.. note:: The classification of these words (i.e. words called "particles"
+          in this grammar) is a subject of much debate among Hebrew linguists.
           This is true even for particles which have a clear meaning and function.
-Other parsing systems may have different names for these groups of particles, may have different groupings, or may even parse an individual particle as another kind of word such as a :ref:`noun`, an
+          Other parsing systems may have different names for these groups of particles, may have different groupings, or may even parse an individual particle as another kind of word such as a :ref:`noun`, an :ref:`adverb`, a :ref:`conjunction`, or others.
-:ref:`adverb`,
-a
-:ref:`conjunction`,
-or others.

 Types
 -----